tiernano/www.tiernanotoole.ie/_posts/2016-03-22-2-Cable-Modems-Double-Internet-Speed-part1.markdown

 It started with a [Linksys RV042 router][2] which allowed me to load balance my connections...
 At the time, and i cant even remember when this was, my total bandwidth would not exceed the router.
 The RV042 has 2 10/100mbit WAN links and 4 100mb/s LAN links...So, when the connection bandwidth increesed, I moved to a new router...

 The next router vendor i tried was [Mikrotik][3].
 I tried a few different options, including an [RB1100][10] and running their [RouterOS][11] on x86 hardware...
 Both worked, well, ok, and the [Load balancing with nth][9] stuff did do what i needed, along with other stuff, like routing traffic destined for some sites (like BBC iPlayer) to go over a VPN.
-But in the end, hardware issues and performace problems with the x86 machine (mikrotik at the time was limited to 2GB of RAM on x86 hardware) I ended up at [PFSense][4].
+But in the end, hardware issues and performance problems with the x86 machine (mikrotik at the time was limited to 2GB of RAM on x86 hardware) I ended up at [PFSense][4].

 PFSense was installed on the same hardware, a HP Proliant ML110 G5 with 8GB RAM, a Core2Quad processor and 12 GigE Network cards...
 And, on PFSense, things were good...
 Performace was stable, load balancing worked as expected, i could set some traffic to go over certain links, etc. all was good...
 But i lacked IPv6...
 Plus, the HP used a LOT of power...